Special Education Endorsement (LBS1)

 The Special Education endorsement may also be earned as part of 34-semester-hour M.S.Ed. in Special Education.

-- An application for admission for graduate study—apply online or download a PDF application
+- An application for admission for graduate study: apply online

 - Official transcripts from all undergraduate and graduate institutions you have attended (Elmhurst University alumni do not need to request a copy of their Elmhurst transcripts)